pu2clr/SI4735/examples/SI47XX_04_TFT/README.md

 |                           | A                             |       2       |
 |                           | B                             |       3       |

 (*1) You have to press the push button and after, rotate the encoder to select the parameter.
 After you activate a command by pressing a push button, it will keep active for 2,5 seconds.
 (*2) The SEEK direction is based on the last movement of the encoder.
-If the last movement of
-     the encoder was clockwise, the SEEK will be towards the upper limit.
-If the last movement of the encoder was counterclockwise, the SEEK direction will be towards the lower limit.
+If the last movement of the encoder was clockwise, the SEEK will be towards the upper limit.
+If the last movement of the encoder was ounterclockwise, the SEEK direction will be towards the lower limit.
 (*3) You might need to switch from 8 to 9  depending of your ST7735 device